j2eeexpert2015/java21-features-showcase/README.md

 private static final boolean WAIT_FOR_PROFILER = true;
 ```

-This makes the app pause at startup and print its PID, giving you time to attach VisualVM and start profiling before the workload begins.

 ### Run the standalone app

 ```bash
 java -cp target/classes org.example.concepts.zgc.RetailMemoryStress
 ```

-The app will pause and display its PID — do not press Enter yet.

-### VisualVM CPU profiling steps

-1. Launch VisualVM
-2. Find the `RetailMemoryStress` process under **Local Applications**
-3. Double-click to attach — **no JEP 451 warning at this point**
-4. Click the **Profiler** tab
-5. Click the **CPU** button to start profiling
-6. **JEP 451 warning fires immediately** in the application console — this is the exact moment VisualVM loads `jfluid-server-15.jar` via the Attach API
-7. Go back to the terminal and press Enter to let the workload run

 ### Suppress — add `-XX:+EnableDynamicAgentLoading` directly to the java command

-For a standalone app, Surefire `<argLine>` does not apply.
-Pass the flag directly on the `java` command line:

 ```bash
 java -cp target/classes -XX:+EnableDynamicAgentLoading org.example.concepts.zgc.RetailMemoryStress